verus-lang/verus/source/docs/guide/src/spec_lib.md

 First, they can be used in recursive types; e.g., an `enum T` can contain fields of type `Set<T>` and `Map<T, U>` but not `ISet<T>` or `IMap<T, U>`.
 Second, the verifier knows the finiteness property always holds, which can prevent some SMT-time proof failure surprises.
-For instance, adding an element to a `Set` increases its `len()` by 1, but this doesn't always hold for an `ISet` since it might have an undefined length.
+For instance, adding a new element to a `Set` increases its `len()` by 1, but this doesn't always hold for an `ISet` since it might be of infinite size.

 ## Constructing and using Seq, Set, ISet, Map, and IMap